opencv/opencv/modules/photo/doc/hdr_imaging.rst

 .. ocv:function:: createCalibrateDebevec(int samples = 70, float lambda = 10.0f, bool random = false)

     :param samples: number of pixel locations to use

     :param lambda: smoothness term weight.
 Greater values produce smoother results, but can alter the response.

     :param random: if true sample pixel locations are chosen at random, otherwise the form a rectangular grid.

 CalibrateRobertson
 ---------------------------
-.. ocv:class:: CalibrateRobertson : public ExposureCalibrate
+.. ocv:class:: CalibrateRobertson : public CalibrateCRF

 Inverse camera response function is extracted for each brightness value by minimizing an objective function as linear system.
 This algorithm uses all image pixels.